In May 2020, the Quality Assurance Committee agreed to extend the current CE cycles for all dentists by one year. This means:

 Use the table below to determine the status of your current CE cycle and when that CE cycle will end:

 |Year of Registration||Status of your current three-year cycle|

-All dentists with a general or specialty certificate of registration must participate in the College’s Quality Assurance program and obtain at least 90 continuing education (CE) points in a three-year cycle.
-There are three CE categories.
+All dentists with a general or specialty certificate of registration must participate in the College’s Quality Assurance Program and obtain at least 90 CE points in a three-year CE cycle.

 Category 1: Core Courses

 Core Courses must be approved by the Quality Assurance Committee and offered through approved sponsors for dentists to receive appropriate credit for their participation.